General Equitable Distribution Principles

 - Intellectual Property Rights: Copyrights, trademarks, and patents may also be equitably divided in divorce cases.
 Royalties, licensing fees, or other income derived from intellectual property—such as statutory damages in an infringement case—are considered marital property if acquired or established during the parties’ marriage.

 - Personal Injury Damages: An award for damages may qualify as marital property that will be divided in a divorce case.
 The exact nature of a damages award determines whether it constitutes divisible marital property.
 Damages that compensate the plaintiff for economic losses—such as medical expenses and lost earnings—can be divided as a marital asset if the parties used marital income to initially cover such costs, or if the plaintiff’s lost earnings involved income they would have received during their marriage.
 In contrast, damages that compensate the plaintiff for noneconomic harms they suffered on a more personal level—such as pain and suffering—are no distributable for equitable distribution purposes.

-Contact DeTommaso Law Group for Effective Legal Representation
+Contact DeTommaso Law Group, LLC for Effective Legal Representation

-If you have filed for divorce and have high-value assets or sophisticated financial products, you should retain the services of an experienced attorney from DeTommaso Law Group for legal advice.
+If you have filed for divorce and have high-value assets or sophisticated financial products, you should retain the services of an experienced New Jersey divorce attorney from DeTommaso Law Group, LLC for legal advice.
 We have experience resolving legal disputes concerning New Jersey family law, including the equitable distribution of marital assets.
 You can count on us to protect you and your family’s legal interests.